MussaCharles/maths-for-fast-algorithms/README.md

 }
 ```

-Unit tests to verify our implementation details
+### Unit tests to verify our implementation details

 Note: Code snippet for this section can be run using Swift Playgrounds.

 You can find the source code [here](ArithmeticSequence.playground)

-Enough talking show me some unit tests already 😖!

-Sure, let's write some unit tests for the above two implementations with different data sets, starting from small amount of data to a very large amount.
+Let's write some unit tests for the above two implementations with different data sets, starting from small amount of data to a very large amount.
 We will try to increase the nth term and see if our functions give use expected output.

   ```swift